-The March equinox marks when the northern hemisphere starts to tilt toward the sun, which means longer, sunnier days.
-In the northern hemisphere, the March equinox is called the “vernal equinox” because it signals the beginning of spring (“vernal” means fresh or new like the spring).
-The September equinox is called the “autumnal equinox” because it marks the first day of autumn.
+The March equinox marks when the Northern Hemisphere starts to tilt toward the sun, which means longer, sunnier days.
+In the Northern Hemisphere, the March equinox is called the vernal equinox, because it signals the beginning of spring (vernal means fresh or new like the spring).
+The September equinox is called the autumnal equinox, because it marks the first day of fall (autumn).

-When the northern hemisphere starts to tilt toward the sun in spring, the southern hemisphere starts to tilt away from the sun, signaling the start of autumn.
-Thus, in the southern hemisphere, the March equinox is called the autumnal equinox, and the September equinox is called the vernal equinox.
+When the Northern Hemisphere starts to tilt toward the sun in spring, the Southern Hemisphere starts to tilt away from the sun, signaling the start of fall.
+Thus, in the Southern Hemisphere, the March equinox is called the autumnal equinox, and the September equinox is called the vernal equinox.

 If you keep your eyes and ears open around the time of the vernal equinox, you’re likely to hear or see people talking about a magical phenomenon that only occurs on that day.
 According to legend, the special astronomical properties of the vernal equinox make it possible to balance eggs on end.

 So is there any truth to this popular legend?
 Nope!
 It’s actually possible to balance eggs on end on any day of the year.
 It just takes a lot of patience and determination.
 There’s nothing magical about the vernal equinox that makes it any easier to balance an egg on end.

 You might be wondering how such an interesting and widespread legend got started.
 No one knows for sure, but some believe the Chinese may have started the practice of balancing eggs on end during the vernal equinox.
 Given that day and night are balanced at the time of the vernal equinox, it’s possible that the Chinese chose a balanced egg as a symbolic representation of this astronomical phenomenon.